Additive Models Explained: A Computational Complexity Approach: Proof of Proposition

 The following construction takes some arbitrary assignment $o_0$ in the range $[0,2^n]$ and performs a set of binary decisions, each time decreasing $2^{i-1}$ and continuing with the remainder.
 This process hence gives us in the first neuron $o'_1$ a positive value iff $o_0$ is larger than $2^{n-1}$, and otherwise will be assigned a $0$.
-The second neuron $o'_2$ will get a positive value iff $|o'-2^{n-1}|-2^{n-2}$ is larger than $0$, and otherwise it will be set to $0$.
-The third neuron $o'_3$ will get a positive value iff $||o'-2^{n-1}|-2^{n-2}|-2^{n-3}$ is larger than $0$, and otherwise, it will be assigned $0$.
+The second neuron $o'_2$ will get a positive value iff the remainder after decreasing $2^{n-1}$ is larger than $0$, and otherwise it will be set to $0$.
+The third neuron $o'_3$ will get a positive value iff the remainder of what is left, while decreasing $2^{n-2}$ from it is larger than $0$, and otherwise, it will be assigned $0$.
 This continues for every $i$.
 It is straightforward to show that for a value $o'=\floor{x}$ for some $0\geq x\geq 2^n$ it holds that we can equivalentley describe $o'$ as a binary vector of size $n$ which is equivalent to the binary value of $x$, where each ``1'' value in place $i$ in the binary vector corresponds to some positive assignment in place $i$ in the vector $o'$, and each ``0'' value in place $i$ in the binary vector corresponds to some $0$ assignment in the $o'$ vector.

 We now will describe an additional transformation over $o'$ that we do befor connecting it to get $o''$ which we will connect to the first hidden layer of the original one in $f$ (and hence to the preceding layers in $f$ as well).
 First, let us observe that for the following construction: